Will-Helliwell/astra-child-notchbuilt/README.md

-This is a template for new astra child projects.
+This is a template for notchbuilt (local builders website).

 It contains a page template for the homepage, which is :
 - Modular - template parts are reusable and can be reordered